Table of Contents

 select and use tools and equipment |

-tools and equipment are selected and used according to scope of work |
+tools and equipment are selected and used according to task |

-install pipe and devices for fire department connections |
+install pipe, devices and signage for fire department connections |

-pipe and devices for fire department connections are installed according to NFPA standards and AHJ |
+pipe, devices and signage for fire department connections are installed according to AHJ, and codes, standards and regulations |

-orient and confirm thread compatibility of the fire department connections |
+confirm orientation and thread compatibility of fire department connections |

-fire department connections are oriented to achieve desired position and threads are confirmed to be compatible according to site conditions, application, manufacturers' specifications and AHJ |
+fire department connections are oriented to achieve desired position, and threads are confirmed to be compatible according to site conditions, application, manufacturers’ specifications and AHJ |

 Knowledge